 Buchanan’s Liberian Government Hospital also caters to residents of Sinoe and River Cess, where health facilities are even less equipped.
-However, like many across the country, the hospital has been facing a chronic shortage of fuel, drugs, and medical supplies.
+However, like many other facilities across the country, the hospital has been facing a chronic shortage of fuel, drugs, and medical supplies.

 Grand Bassa’s Health officer, Dr. Anthony Tucker, confirmed the hospital’s current inability to provide ambulance services due to a fire incident that occurred in the facility last year.
-Tucker said the fire damaged some major departments and infrastructure of the hospital.
+Tucker said the fire damaged some major departments and the infrastructure of the hospital.

-Earlier this year, the county health officer alarmed that the Buchanan Government Hospital risked closure due to lack of financial support from the government.
+Earlier this year, the county health officer alarmed that the Buchanan Government Hospital risked closure due to a lack of financial support from the government.

-Currently, he said most of the cases are now being referred to Monrovia due to lack of some specific services at the hospital because of low funding and medical supplies.
+Currently, he said most of the cases are now being referred to Monrovia due to the lack of some specific services at the hospital because of low funding and medical supplies.

 “When the hospital was quite functional, the ambulance service was running.
 But due to some of the financial constraints that we are having now, we don’t have a fully functional ambulance service.
-So, relatives and friends of patients have to make sure that their patients reached Monrovia where they can provide care,” he explained.
+So, relatives and friends of patients have to make sure that their patients reach Monrovia where they can provide care,” he explained.

 “Ambulance service is very important for any health service, I must tell you.
 But the hospital has done what it could do until it has exhausted the available resources and fuel that was available for ambulance service.”